hazelcast/hazelcast/hazelcast-documentation/src/JCache.md

 ### Factory and FactoryBuilder

-`javax.cache.configuration.Factory` implementations are used for configuration of the different features like `CacheEntryListener`, `ExpirePolicy` and `CacheLoader`s or `CacheWriter`s.
-Those factories are required for distribution of the different features to nodes in a cluster environment like Hazelcast, therefore factories have to be serializable.
+The `javax.cache.configuration.Factory` implementations are used for configuration of the different features like `CacheEntryListener`, `ExpirePolicy` and `CacheLoader`s or `CacheWriter`s.
+These factory implementations are required to distribute the different features to nodes in a cluster environment like Hazelcast.
+Therefore, these factory implementations have to be serializable.

-`Factory` implementations are easy to implement and follow the default Provider- or Factory-Pattern, `UserCacheEntryListenerFactory` demonstrates the process to implement a custom JCache `Factory`.
+The `Factory` implementations are easy to perform and follow the default Provider- or Factory-Pattern.
+The sample class `UserCacheEntryListenerFactory` shown below demonstrates the process to implement a custom JCache `Factory`.

 ```java
 public class UserCacheEntryListenerFactory